ssfsx17/fight-rpg/03-Characters.md

 ## 5. Equipment & Resources

-Choose two pieces of Equipment / Resources.
+For each area of Fighting, Debating, and Searching, choose two pieces of Equipment / Resources.
+They can be traded later, but your fighter is still limited to holding at most two at a time for each area.

 ## 6. Complex Actions

-Choose four Complex Actions.
-For each Complex Action chosen, bind it to one of the character's Ideals.
+For each area of Fighting, Debating, and Searching, choose four Complex Actions.
+For each Complex Action chosen, bind it to one of the fighter's Ideals.

 ## 7. Magic Actions

-Choose two Magic Actions, and bind each one to one of the character's Ideals.
+For each area of Fighting, Debating, and Searching, choose two Magic Actions, and bind each one to one of the fighter's Ideals.

 ## 8. Super Action

-Choose one Super Action, and bind it to one of the character's Ideals.
+For each area of Fighting, Debating, and Searching, choose one Super Action, and bind it to one of the fighter's Ideals.